 You love to write

-This is where I bring out one my favourite writing quotes, where Dorothy Parker was claimed to have said, “I hate writing.
+This is where I bring out one my favorite writing quotes, where Dorothy Parker was claimed to have said, “I hate writing.
 I love having written”.
 People who write are often found saying that they don’t love writing but are compelled to do it.
 Regardless, if you’re the type of person who writes for recreation, whether you gleefully smash the keyboard or agonize over every word, blogging is a great way to write about the things you want to write about and maybe even get paid to do it.

 Blogging is a lot of work.
 Even a hobby blog, one you keep for pleasure instead of profit, requires a lot more than just sitting down and typing out some posts, and if you want to blog for money, you have to be prepared to do the boring stuff even when you don’t want to do the boring stuff.

 If you’re a self-motivated person, who can keep their eyes on the endgame and power through even the slodgiest (I made up that word, but it works) of tasks in order to keep a blog running, you’ll find the fun parts of running a blog all that more rewarding.

 You want to work for yourself

 You hate your job.
 Or maybe you don’t hate your job, but you hate your commute.
 Maybe you’re on maternity leave and realizing how much you’d rather stay at home with your kids than return to work when your time is up.
 OR, maybe you’re a creative butterfly with big plans and big ideas for whom the thought of being “managed” by someone else is unbearably stifling (hi!).

 Blogging is like a dream come true for a lot of people because they can be the masters of their own production, set their own schedules, and retain full creative control of the things they produce.
 Show me a job working for someone else that provides those benefits!